flexera-public/sca-codeinsight-reports-third-party-notices/README.md

 # sca-codeinsight-reports-third-party-notices

-The `sca-codeinsight-reports-third-party-notices` repository is a example report for Revenera's Code Insight product.
-This report allows a user to get a quick high level summary of the inventory items within a project.
+The `sca-codeinsight-reports-third-party-notices` repository is a report for Revenera's Code Insight product.
+This report allows a user to generate a Third Party Notices report to satisfy the attribution requirement of open source licenses.
+This report will automatically include licenses with attribution data where available.
+The Notice Text field within the inventory item will also be updated with the attributed license text when possible based on report options.
+When multiple license are found all variants will be included and manual inspection and modification may be required.

 This report will take into account any child projects (recursively).

+Please note that currently this report uses the standard license text for “common” licenses (Apache, EPL, GPL, LGPL, MPL, etc.) that are not based on a license template (BSD, MIT, etc.).

 This repository utilizes the following via CDN for the creation of the report artifacts.